|Tax Treatment if

 The Sprott Physical Platinum and Palladium Trust is generally exposed to the following risks.
 See the prospectus of the Trust for a description of these risks: fluctuation in platinum and palladium price, fund expense risk, cash redemption risk, market price impact due to purchases by the trust, future investment demand for platinum and palladium, risk of losing good delivery status, sales tax on physical redemption, transportation expense, fluctuating proportion of assets invested in platinum and palladium, physical redemption delays, physical redemption not proportionate to the trust’s holding, secondary offering at below trading price, unpredictable trading price, future platinum and palladium price may be lower, risk of asset sale to pay expenses, uninsured losses, invalid insurance claim, inadequate insurance held by service providers, currency risk for nonUS unitholders, limited insurance recovery, losses relating to physical redemption, speculative investment, liquidity risk, limited recourse against bullion custodian, investment risk, redemption risk, bullion custodian risk, trust termination, premium/discount of trading price, suspension of redemption, competition from other platinum and palladium buyers, sale of trust assets, regulatory status of the trust, reliance on the manager, obligation to reimburse certain liabilities, no management of the trust by unitholders, limited unitholder rights, changes in investment objective and restrictions, substantial redemption risk, currency risk, taxation risk, unitholder may be liable for the trust’s obligations, sales tax on platinum and palladium purchases, unenforceable actions or judgments, reduced demand for platinum and palladium due to changes in technology.

 Past performance is not an indication of future results.
+All data is in U.S. dollars unless otherwise noted.
 The information provided is general in nature and is provided with the understanding that it may not be relied upon as, nor considered to be, the rendering or tax, legal, accounting or professional advice.
-Readers should consult with their own accountants and/or lawyers for advice on the specific circumstances before taking any action.
+Readers should consult with their own accountants and/or lawyers for advice on their specific circumstances before taking any action.
 Sprott Asset Management LP is the investment manager to the Sprott Physical Platinum and Palladium Trust (the “Trust”).
 Important information about the Trust, including the investment objectives and strategies, applicable management fees, and expenses, is contained in the prospectus.
-Please read the document carefully before investing.
+Please read the prospectus carefully before investing.
 There are ongoing fees and expenses associated with owning units of a Trust.
 The Trust must prepare disclosure documents that contain key information about the Trust.
 You can find more detailed information about the Trust in these documents.
 Investment funds are not guaranteed, their values change frequently.
 This communication does not constitute an offer to sell or solicitation to purchase securities of the Trust.
 The information contained herein does not constitute an offer or solicitation to anyone in the United States or in any other jurisdiction in which such an offer or solicitation is not authorized or to any person to whom it is unlawful to make such an offer or solicitation.
 Views expressed regarding a particular company, security, industry or market sector should not be considered an indication of trading intent of any investment funds managed by Sprott Asset Management LP.
 These views are not to be considered as investment advice nor should they be considered a recommendation to buy or sell.